Garden-AI/garden/docs/user_guide/tutorial.md

 - Publish the notebook using the CLI, attaching the `Entrypoint` to the `Garden` in the process (`garden-ai notebook publish`)
 - Test remote execution on our tutorial endpoint
 #### Prerequisites
-- You'll need the `garden-ai` CLI as well as a local install of `docker` logged in to a Dockerhub account with a public image repository.
-See [installation](installation.md) for more details.
 - We've used huggingface to host the [sample model weights](https://huggingface.co/Garden-AI/sklearn-seedling/tree/main) for this tutorial.
 If you're following along with your own pretrained model weights, you will likely also want a huggingface account to do the same.

 ### Step 0: Train Your Model